-(incomplete) in the your of the common more declarity.
-X-linked negration was pressin V2 receptor (AVPR2) gene, mapped to X28.
-Nephrogenic DI over DI with an autosomal dominant or recessive pattern is due to mutations in the gene designated AOP2; this gene directs water channel formation in the distal membrane and has not yet been mapped.
+(incomplate) in the your of the common moment electrons.
+X-linked negative procession of the common moment of the antidiuretic arginine vasopressin V a receptor (AVPR2) gene, mapped to X28.
+Nephrogenic DI with an autosomal dominant or recessive pattern is due to mutations in the gene designated AOP2; this gene directs water channel formation in the distal membrane and has not yet been mapped.